silasanderson/keyboard/README.md

 # keyboard-layout wip
 mid 2019 i swiched to the colmak layout after some reserch into the downsides of qwert
-## urgodox-ez
+## ergodox-ez
-i use the urgodox as my main desktop keyboard
+i use the ergodox as my main desktop keyboard
 #### Base
 ![Base layer](https://raw.githubusercontent.com/silasanderson/keyboard-layout/master/base.png)
 ### layouts